What is stock index trading?

 Indices provide the best way to gauge the performance of an industry, sector or an entire country’s stock market.
 If, on average, the share prices of the companies making up the index go up, the index will rise with them.
 And if they fall, it will drop.

 Indices cannot be traded directly, as they are representations, rather than products in their own right.
-Instead, investors trade indices through derivatives such as CFDs - stock indices are the most popular form of CFD trading.
+Instead, investors trade indices through derivatives such as spread bets and CFDs - stock indices are the most popular form of CFD trading.

-Learn more about CFDs and their potential risks.
+Learn more about spread betting and CFDs and their potential risks.